LiangBeam9810/AquaGS_GUI/Md/Setting_Up_Your_Environment.md

 We’ve tried to make AquaGS_GUI as easy to set up as possible.Some of the packages required in AquaGS_GUI can be installed automatically when AquaGS_GUI first run.

 # 3.Download AquaGS_GUI
-Download AquaGS_GUI to local from GitHub .
+Download AquaGS_GUI to local from GitHub [(Download here)]().

 ---
-At this point, the installation is complete.You are now ready to create your own mate plans !
-Enjoy it !
+At this point, the installation is complete.You are now ready to create your own mate plans.Enjoy it!